mde/timezone-js/README.md

 	timezoneJS.timezone.zoneFileBasePath = '/tz';
 	timezoneJS.timezone.init();

 If you use `timezoneJS.Date` with `Fleegix.js`, there's nothing else you need to do -- timezones for North America will be loaded and parsed on initial page load, and others will be downloaded and parsed on-the-fly, as needed.
-If you want to use this code with some other JavaScript toolkit, you'll need to define your own transport method in the `loadZoneFile` method.
+If you want to use this code with some other JavaScript toolkit, you'll need to overwrite your own transport method by setting `timezoneJS.timezone.transport = someFunction` method.
+Take a look at `test-utils.js` in `spec` for an example.

 ## Usage